In this easy 40-minute Cajun chicken recipe, chicken breast is coated in a tasty rub, then baked in a hot oven until

-I use the same baking technique here that I always use when baking chicken breasts.
-Baking them at a high temperature for a short time.
-It’s the best way to keep the chicken breast from drying out.
+In this recipe, I use the same baking technique here that I always use when baking chicken breasts.
+Baking them at a high temperature for a short time is the best way to keep the chicken from drying out.

 Baking in a hot oven for a relatively short time ensures juicy chicken.
 But if your chicken breasts are bigger than 8 oz each, bake them for 30 minutes instead of 20 minutes.

 If that is the case, loosely cover them with foil after the first 20 minutes.
 This will prevent the tops from scorching in the hot oven.
 The spices we use here are delicious, but they can burn if we're not careful.